suntorch/Dazzler/README.md

 ```

-## DbContext Supports IServiceComponent
+## DbContext
-DbContext class can be used to work with .Net Core Service container or any non-static class operations.
+DbContext class can be used to work with Dependency Injection Container or any other class instance usage.